germanramos/wp-firebase-push-notification/README.md

 1. After install goto Firebase Push Notification under Settings in Wordpress admin menu
 2. Enter Google firebase api key to field given.
 3. The firebase topic will be the slug of the first 3 categories of the post
-4. If your post does not have category, the topic will be "sin-categoria" if you have WP in Spanish
+4. If your post does not have category, no notification will be send
 5. The test message will use topic "test"

 ## Authors